Mambawakale: Description

 Based on a skull length of 75 cm, Mambawakale would have been a large sized Pseudosuchian of unknown age.
 Although only the lower edge of the external nares is preserved, it's extent over most of the premaxilla and the front most part of the maxilla suggests they were large in size, comparable to Batrachotomus.
 The contact between the premaxilla and maxilla is marked by a slight constriction visible when viewing the skull from below and is located within a short toothless section of the jaw (diastema).
 The surface of the palate shows a series of pits that likely received the teeth of the mandible when the jaw was closed.
-Each maxilla contains four teeth, the last of which being notably larger than the first three and more similar to those of the maxilla.
+Each premaxilla contains four teeth, the last of which being notably larger than the first three and more similar to those of the maxilla.
 This notable heterodonty of the premaxillary teeth is described as an autapomorphy of Mambawakale and differs greatly from most other archosauriforms.
 The surface of the maxilla, although badly preserved, shows no signs of rugosity and appears smooth.
 Generally, the maxilla share several characteristics with both Saurosuchus and Prestosuchus.
 In overall shape the maxilla are straight, diverging from one another as they move away from the premaxilla.
 The maxilla appear to contain ten teeth each showing little variation in size unlike those of the premaxilla.
 There is however a slight reduction over the last 4 teeth.
 The hemimandibles of the lower jaw form an elongated symphisys, which gives the chin a narrow appearance as noted by Charig when naming P. angustimentum.
 Although at one point considered a derived trait of ornithosuchids, this morphology can also be observed in other groups such as crocodyliforms, poposauroids and phytosaurs.
 The shallow dentary contains fifteen to sixteen ziphodont teeth.

 The centrum of the axis in Mambawakale is similar to that of Stagonosuchus, making it a possibility that the two taxa may represent the same species.
 However, the absence of well preserved postcranial material in Mambawakale and well preserved cranial material in Stagonosuchus makes it impossible to make a definitive statement on the matter.
 Mambawakale is easily distinguished from both Parringtonia and Nundasuchus and likely does not represent Hypselorhachis or Mandasuchus either.

 Based on comparison with the South American Prestosuchus, Mambawakale may have had a skull length of up to 75 cm and would have been one of the largest Pseudosuchians of the middle Triassic, comparable in size with Etjosuchus.